k8s-docs/cert-manager-docs/source/projects/istio-csr.md

 If you've already seen istio-csr in action or if you're experienced with running Istio and just want quick installation instructions, read on for more details.

-## Lower-Level Details (For Experienced Istio Users)
+## 底层细节(适用于有经验的 Istio 用户)

 ⚠️ The [getting started](../tutorials/istio-csr/istio-csr.md) guide is a better place if you just want to try istio-csr out!

 Running istio-csr requires a few steps and preconditions in order: